 - What is the estimated number of patients at risk of developing the condition?

-At the time of designation, the number of patients at risk of ischaemia / reperfusion injury associated with solid-organ transplantation was estimated to be approximately 0.6 people in 10,000 in the European Union (EU).
-This is equivalent to a total of around 31,000 people*, which is below the ceiling for orphan designation which is 5 people in 10,000.
+At the time of designation, the number of patients at risk of ischaemia/reperfusion injury associated with solid organ transplantation was estimated to be approximately 0.6 people in 10,000 in the European Union (EU).
+This was equivalent to a total of around 31,000 people*, which is below the ceiling for orphan designation which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 *Disclaimer: For the purpose of the designation, the number of patients affected by the condition is estimated and assessed on the basis of data from the European Union (EU 27), Norway, Iceland and Liechtenstein.
 At the time of designation, this represented a population of 509,000,000 (Eurostat 2012).

 At the time of designation, methods used to reduce the effects of ischaemia included storage of the organ in cold conditions in special preservation solutions.
 Two such solutions were authorised for organ preservation in some countries of the EU at the time of designation.

 The sponsor has provided sufficient information to show that recombinant homodimer of the human annexin V might be of significant benefit for patients at risk of ischemia / reperfusion injury associated with solid-organ transplantation because it works in a different way to existing methods and early studies indicate it may improve the prevention of this condition.
 This assumption will need to be confirmed at the time of marketing authorisation, in order to maintain the orphan status.

 - How is this medicine expected to work?